Readri205/MS2_Project/README.md

 #### V16.2 Update home and country page text
 #### V16.3 Update media image credits in README
 #### V16.4 Add cape verde image to carousel and to media credits
+#### V16.5 Add kirche malawi image to carousel and to media credits

 ***
 <b id="f1">1</b> Country searches drop down menu has some out of alphabetical listed order countries.
 The list order is defined by the Referential API.
 1[↩](#a1)2[↩](#a2)3[↩](#a3)4[↩](#a4)5[↩](#a5)6[↩](#a6)7[↩](#a7)8[↩](#a8)9[↩](#a9)